dh-tech/dh-tech.github.io/content/news/2025-06-04-dhtech-symposium-agenda.md

 <td valign="top"><b>Jamie Folsom</b><br>
 <i>Extending Recogito Studio with Plugins</i>
     <br><small>
-    "Recogito Studio is a new open source platform for annotation of TEI-XML Text, IIIF images and manifests and PDFs.
+    Recogito Studio is a new open source platform for annotation of TEI-XML Text, IIIF images and manifests and PDFs.

 While the software is focused on real-time collaboration, user and document management, and import and export of documents and annotations in standard formats, some adopters have needs that go beyond those core features.

-This talk is an introduction to the Recogito Studio plugin framework and software development kit, which makes it easy for developers to add new functionality to the software without modifying the core codebase."
+This talk is an introduction to the Recogito Studio plugin framework and software development kit, which makes it easy for developers to add new functionality to the software without modifying the core codebase.
     </small>
 </td>
 </tr>